metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Required:

-- `path` (String) Path where the App Role authentication backend is mounted in Vault, e.g:'approle'
+- `path` (String) Path where the App Role authentication backend is mounted in Vault, e.g: 'approle'
-- `role_id` (String) RoleID configured in the App Role authentication backend when settingup the authentication backend in Vault.
+- `role_id` (String) RoleID configured in the App Role authentication backend when setting up the authentication backend in Vault.
-- `secret_ref` (Attributes) Reference to a key in a Secret that contains the App Role secret usedto authenticate with Vault.The 'key' field must be specified and denotes which entry within the Secretresource is used as the app role secret. (see [below for nested schema](#nestedatt--spec--vault--auth--app_role--secret_ref))
+- `secret_ref` (Attributes) Reference to a key in a Secret that contains the App Role secret used to authenticate with Vault.
+The 'key' field must be specified and denotes which entry within the Secret resource is used as the app role secret. (see [below for nested schema](#nestedatt--spec--vault--auth--app_role--secret_ref))

 <a id="nestedatt--spec--vault--auth--app_role--secret_ref"></a>
 ### Nested Schema for `spec.vault.auth.app_role.secret_ref`

 Required:

-- `name` (String) Name of the resource being referred to.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.Some instances of this field may be defaulted, in others it may berequired.
+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may be defaulted, in others it may be required.